-- 1. Align the POWER/Function Switch with PLAY.
+- 1. Slide the Function Switch to PLAY.

-- 2. Press ♦/1.
+- 2. Press =.

-- Use [▶] and [◄] to select the folder you want to delete.
+- Use [+] and [-] to select the folder you want to delete.

-- 4. Press SET.
+- 4. Press the shutter button.

 - 5. Press MENU.

 - 6. Select "Delete" → "Folder".

 - Select "Yes" to delete the contents of the folder, or "No" to abort the delete operation without deleting anything. - When the above procedure is performed while there are protected images in memory, the first of the protected images appears on the monitor screen after the unprotected images are deleted.